ACL2022NER/CrossNER/README.md

     - For example, in the path './data/chip/ruijin', the source domain is chip and the target domain is ruijin.

 ## embedding
-- ctd.50.vec download link :https://pan.baidu.com/share/init?surl=Uj97799tGjdET_vbdkW7tQ，password ：vgwi
+- ctd.50.vec download link :https://pan.baidu.com/share/init?surl=Uj97799tGjdET_vbdkW7tQ password ：vgwi
     -put ctd.50.vec to path: data/

 ## output